Receiptful/receiptful-api-docs/source/includes/_authentication.md

 The `state` param's value should be validated.
 It is exactly the same value as was sent in the first step.
 This ensures that the User is coming from the original request, and that the `code` isn't from an earlier request intercepted by an attacker.

-The `code` can now be used to request an Access Token from Conversio.
+The `code` can now be used to request an Access Token from CM Commerce.

 #### Step 3: Exchange Code for Access Token